reebear63/TrainingCourses/git starter.md

-commit - save your files in git push   - upload git commits to a remote repo, like github pull   - download changes from a remote repo to local machine, the opposite of push
+commit - save your files in git push   - upload git commits to a remote repo, like github pull   - download changes from a remote repo to local machine, the opposite of push status - shows the status of changes as untracked, modified, or staged merge  - merges lines of development together

 ---------------------------------------
 https://guides.github.com/introduction/git-handbook/

 **Example: Contribute to an existing repository**
 ```code=bash
 # download a repository on GitHub.com to our machine